turnerlabs/looker_stack_aws_ec2_ami/README.md

 * A Bastion instance.
 * The Looker Node instance.
+* A Backup instance

 The looker_bastion path contains the code to generate the bastion server.

 The looker_node path contains the code to generate the looker node instance.

+The looker_backup path contains the code to generate the looker backup instance.